bartkl/mubi2letterboxd/README.md

 It is a command-line tool written in Python that imports your MUBI data, extracts the relevant data for Letterboxd and transforms it appropriately, and finally writes a [Letterboxd input format CSV](https://letterboxd.com/about/importing-data/) that you can import [in the browser](https://letterboxd.com/import/).

+**Important**: Currently, the `WatchedDate` field is mapped to MUBI's `updated_at` field.
+Sadly, this can result in many meaningless/incorrect dates, since this value is also updated when you edit your rating, or even when a user likes your review.
+Right now I don't see a way around this limitation, since the MUBI API returns no more suitable datetime fields.
+If someone knows how to deal with this properly, please contact me.

 ## Installation and configuration
 None, really!